BDC Hamburger Icon

 To maximize your Pinterest advertising investment, consider the following best practices.

-Pinterest is a visually driven site, and you never know which images will resonate with your audience unless you try a variety.
-Once you get your campaigns running, don’t just leave them there.
-Test out different versions, including varied imagery, photos with or without text, new keywords, higher or lower bids, and new audiences.
+Pinterest is a visually driven platform.
+You never know which images will resonate with your audience unless you test a variety.
+Once your campaigns are running, don’t set them and forget them.
+Try different versions, including varied imagery, photos with or without text, new keywords, bid adjustments and different audience segments.

 Eventually, you’ll find that sweet spot where you’re getting exactly the return you want.